Azure/azure-powershell/src/Compute/docs/latest-2019-04-30/Set-AzImage.md

 ### -DataDisk
 Specifies the parameters that are used to add a data disk to a virtual machine.

  For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-about-disks-vhdstoc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
+To construct, see NOTES section for DATADISK properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Compute.Models.Api20190301.IImageDataDisk[]